 Last updated on April 1, 2018

-What information we collect: PaliMedia may ask for and collect from you personally identifiable and other information at certain points throughout the Website.
+What information we collect: Unless specifically and explicitly communicated otherwise, the only information or data point we collect is IP address, which the EU considers to be personally identifiable information, and can can be used for ad targeting purposes.
+By clicking the 'Got it' button on the cookie consent banner on the homepage, you are consenting to and agreeing to the collection of this information.
 Depending on the information and/or services you request, you may be asked to provide your name, email address and other information.
-In addition to the information you knowingly provide, StudioOne collects the domain names and IP addresses of its visitors, along with usage statistics (e.g., types of web browsers and operating systems used) and browsing history.
-This data is used to more efficiently operate StudioOne's business, promote our products and services and administer the Website.
+In addition to the information you knowingly provide, PaliMedia collects the domain names and IP addresses of its visitors, along with usage statistics (e.g., types of web browsers and operating systems used) and browsing history.
+This data is used to more efficiently operate PaliMedia's business, promote our products and services and administer the Website.
 Palimedia may combine this information with the personally identifiable and other information it collects.

 This site, like many others, uses small files called cookies to help us customize your experience.
 Find out more about cookies and how you can control them.